mathigon/textbooks/content/sequences/content.md

 leaving behind a trail of dust and ice.

 Halley remembered that other astronomers had observed similar comets much
 earlier: one in 1530 and another in 1606.
-Notice that the gap between these observations is both times the same: [[76]] years.
+Notice that the gap between two consecutive observations is the same in both cases: [[76]] years.

 ::: column(width=320)